Nourish-CAS/I2CAR/README.md

 ## Get Start
 1. Install Python 3.6, PyTorch >= 1.4.0.
-2. Download data.
-You can obtain all benchmarks from [Google Cloud](https://drive.google.com/drive/folders/1RaIJQ8esoWuhyphhmMaH-VCDh-WIluRR?usp=sharing).
-All the datasets are well pre-processed.
-3. Train and evaluate.
+2. Train and evaluate.
 We provide the experiment scripts of all benchmarks under the folder ```./scripts```.
 You can reproduce the experiment results as follows:

 ```bash
 bash ./scripts/MSL.sh